serraict/vine-demo-app/work/backlog.md

 ### Project Template

+We will create a cookiecutter template baesd on this project, so that developers can get started quickly with building an application that targets the Serra Vine platform.

 - [ ] Create cookiecutter template based on this project
   - [x] Setup template structure in repository
     - [x] Create `template` directory